-Delighting with a classic fleece jacket design we’ve all come to love, the Arc’teryx Fortrez Hoody is perfect for almost any weather conditions with a outer layer that stops water from being absorbed.
+Delighting with a classic full-zip fleece jacket design we’ve all come to love, the Arc’teryx Fortrez Hoody is perfect for almost any weather conditions with a outer layer that stops water from being absorbed.

 This top fleece jacket uses Polartec Power Stretch technology to protects you from the wind and rain.
 Compared to the Polartec Power Grid of the Patagonia R1, this technology is far better at keeping the elements where they below—outside.

-Much like the R1, the Arc’teryx Fortrez Hoody features balaclava-style hood design for extra protection from strong winds.
+Much like the R1, the Arc’teryx Fortrez Hoody features a balaclava-style hood for extra protection from strong winds.
 The jacket, however, has a hard-faced outer layer, making it little less breathable than other fleece jackets like the R1.

 - Water and wind resistant thanks to the Polartec Power Stretch technology

-- Nice overall design
+- Nice overall style

 - Not as breathable as other fleece materials